Child and Family Worker

 Children's Aid Society of SD&G

 - Have a clear understanding of the Children’s Aid Society’s child welfare mandate and provincial Transformation initiatives

 - Work in a multi-disciplinary team and engage in direct care and service to families

 - Work intensively with families and children/youth on identified goals and outcomes

 - Provide support, consultation and information sharing with members of the team involved with assigned families, children/youth

-- Analyze and interpret known family information to formulate a working plan for assigned children/youth and/or their foster families with identified goals and outcomes
+- Analyse and interpret known family information to formulate a working plan for assigned children/youth and/or their foster families with identified goals and outcomes

 - Provide service intervention through activities in the community

 - Conduct or facilitate groups with a good knowledge and skill level of group dynamics

 - Provide or help birth parents/other caregivers to provide a safe and secure environment that has structure and limits within the context of a caring atmosphere